barneyb/johann/README.md

         return a + b;
     }

-Parameters passed in a function call must be local variables, not expressions.
-This includes literals and global variables!
-At the moment, a given call can have a max of eight parameters (which really only matters for `printf`).
+A given function call can have a max of eight parameters (which really only matters for `printf`).
 A couple ways to print "one: 1" to STDOUT, using the `add` function defined above and several of the standard library functions:

     # convoluted:
     char* c = "one: ";